selabhvl/dat250public/appassignments/appassignA.md

 ## JPA persistence

-In addition to making the overall application design, you are also required to prototype the persistence part of the application by implementing the classes from the domain model as entity classes using the Java Persistence Architecture (JPA) that is to be covered in the lectures in weeks 36/37.
+In addition to making the overall application design, you are also required to prototype the persistence part of the application by implementing the classes from the domain model as entity classes using the Java Persistence Architecture (JPA) that is to be covered in the lectures.

-Detailed instructions on this part will be provided as part of the lab in week 37:
+Detailed instructions on this part is provided here:

 https://github.com/selabhvl/dat250public/blob/master/appassignments/appassignB.md